neicnordic/sensitive-data-archive/sda/cmd/ingest/ingest.md

 Splits the Crypt4GH header and moves it to database.
 The remainder of the file is sent to the storage backend (archive).
 No cryptographic tasks are done.

+## Service Description

+The `ingest` service copies files from the file inbox to the archive, and registers them in the database.

+When running, `ingest` reads messages from the configured RabbitMQ queue (commonly: `ingest`).
+For each message, these steps are taken (if not otherwise noted, errors halt progress and the service moves on to the next message):

+1. The message is validated as valid JSON that matches the `ingestion-trigger` schema.
+If the message can’t be validated it is discarded with an error message in the logs.
+2. If the message is of type `cancel`, the file will be marked as `disabled` and the next message in the queue will be read.
+3. A file reader is created for the filepath in the message.
+If the file reader can’t be created an error is written to the logs, the message is Nacked and forwarded to the error queue.
+4. The file size is read from the file reader.
+On error, the error is written to the logs, the message is Nacked and forwarded to the error queue.
+5. A uuid is generated, and a file writer is created in the archive using the uuid as filename.
+On error the error is written to the logs and the message is Nacked and then re-queued.
+6. The filename is inserted into the database along with the user id of the uploading user.
+In case the file is already existing in the database, the status is updated.
+Errors are written to the error log.
+Errors writing the filename to the database do not halt ingestion progress.
+7. The header is read from the file, and decrypted to ensure that it’s encrypted with the correct key.
+If the decryption fails, an error is written to the error log, the message is Nacked, and the message is forwarded to the error queue.
+8. The header is written to the database.
+Errors are written to the error log.
+9. The header is stripped from the file data, and the remaining file data is written to the archive.
+Errors are written to the error log.
+10. The size of the archived file is read.
+Errors are written to the error log.
+11. The database is updated with the file size, archive path, and archive checksum, and the file is set as *archived*.
+Errors are written to the error log.
+This error does not halt ingestion.
+12. A message is sent back to the original RabbitMQ broker containing the upload user, upload file path, database file id, archive file path and checksum of the archived file.

+## Communication

+- `Ingest` reads messages from one RabbitMQ queue (commonly: `ingest`).
+- `Ingest` publishes messages to one RabbitMQ queue (commonly: `archived`).
+- `Ingest` inserts file information in the database using three database functions, `InsertFile`, `StoreHeader`, and `SetArchived`.
+- `Ingest` reads file data from inbox storage and writes data to archive storage.

 ## Configuration

 There are a number of options that can be set for the `ingest` service.